How can TODAY be Wednesday? Wasn't YESTERDAY Wednesday? Oh, well. Who's counting?

 For those of you who have been following me on my journey through surviving Breast Cancer, thank you.
 For those of you who are here for the first time, welcome !

-This collage is of a few friends who made up my support system.
-The photos were taken after I had just returned from Tulsa for my last, very last radiation treatment of which there were FORTY-FIVE and my chemotherapy prior to that during the summer.
+The photos were taken after I had just returned from Tulsa for my last, my very last radiation treatment of which there were FORTY-FIVE and my four chemotherapy treatments prior to that during the summer.
 This Hat Party was a total surprise for me.
 I walked into my house to find it full of friends and family all wearing my hats and wigs.
-(I didn't wear the typical wigs as illustrated above.)
+The party was hosted by my next-door-neighbor, Jodi, who had 'broken into' my house, (she actually had a key).
+All the guests had donned an array of my head gear and greeted me at the door.

 Let me identify the Madhatters: (bottom row left to right)